Trials

 Whether or not to participate in a cancer clinical trial is a very important choice.
 Your oncologist will help you and your family learn more about clinical trials that may supplement your customized treatment program.

-National Cancer Institute (NCI): Phone: 1-800-4-CANCER; www.cancer.gov
+National Cancer Institute (NCI): 1.800.4.CANCER; cancer.gov/research/participate/clinical-trials

-National Institute of Health (NIH): www.clinicaltrials.gov
+National Institute of Health (NIH): clinicaltrials.gov